AsmodeusXI/shadowrun-5e/shadowrunners/macgee.md

 | Erza MacGee | Real | Tons!
 Magic, guns, vehicles, pet tiger (captive bred), etc. Almost all left in an old life. |
 | Meesha | 1 | Magic (1), Ares Predator V (1) |

-## Story

-_Rough Draft_

-Erza was born to the CEO of a powerful AA corporation that specialized in tech.
-Unfortunately for him, he Awakened at an early age.
-He refused the implants and mods that were his family speciality, preserving and perfecting his magical abilities instead.
-Needless to say, he and his father didn't get along too well.

-It finally came to a head when he came home with those new (admitedly badass) magical tatoos.
-Curses were screamed, furniture was thrown and ties were severed.
-It's not clear whether he disowned his family or they disowned him, but he walked out with little more than the clothes on his back.

-Now he lives on the streets, but at least he's not alone.
-He's made friends with a street vendor and another street-level resident that shares his neighborhood.
-They may be nobodies like him, but surviving those conditions brings people together.
-He also tries to keep in touch with his old talismonger and an old friend who works the IT service desk for his family's corporation.

-Life on the streets has been rough and Erza is getting desperate.
-As one of the Awakened, his first priority is a substantially better fake SIN and licenses before he winds up on the wrong side of law enforcement.
-That means he needs to start earning.
-He did a little work with his family's corporation operating Shadowrunners.
-How hard can it be?